Quantum magnetism and frustrated magnets

 In the following we present selected examples of recent research in the fields of quantum magnetism and frustrated magnets

-For a full list of publications of our institute klick here
+For a full list of publications of our institute click here

 Hamiltonian of the S = 1/2 dimerized antiferromagnetic-ferromagnetic quantum spin chain BaCu2V2O8

 The novel quantum magnet BaCu2V2O8 was recently discovered to be a rare physical realization of a onedimensional antiferromagnetic-ferromagnetic dimerized chain which displays strongly correlated phenomena at elevated temperatures.
-This paper presents an extended study of the Hamiltonian of BaCu2V2O8 at base temperature.
-Static susceptibility and inelastic neutron scattering data are compared to several theoretical models.
+Here, static susceptibility and inelastic neutron scattering data are compared to several theoretical models.
 An analytical relation for the dynamic structure factor of the complex unit cell of BaCu2V2O8 is derived and used to identify the intrachain exchange paths.
-Further analysis using the first moment of the dynamic structure factor was employed to determine the exchange path responsible for the intradimer interaction.
-This analysis reveals that the dimer chain is formed by a dominant antiferromagnetic exchange interaction which is realized via the Cu-O-V(II)-O-Cu superexchange path and a weak ferromagnetic coupling which arises within the copper-oxygen double plaquettes.

 Investigation of the spin-1 honeycomb antiferromagnet BaNi2V2O8 with easy-plane anisotropy

-We studied magnetic properties of the two-dimensional, S = 1 honeycomb antiferromagnet BaNi2V2O8 comprehensively using dc susceptibility measurements and inelastic neutron scattering techniques.
-The magnetic excitation spectrum is found to be dispersionless within experimental resolution between the honeycomb layers, while it disperses strongly within the honeycomb plane where it consists of two gapped spin-wave modes.
+Using dc susceptibility measurements and inelastic neutron scattering techniques, we found that the magnetic excitation spectrum of the 2D, S = 1 honeycomb antiferromagnet BaNi2V2O8 is found to be dispersionless within experimental resolution between the honeycomb layers, while it disperses strongly within the honeycomb plane.
 The magnetic excitations are compared to linear spin-wave theory allowing the Hamiltonian to be determined.
 The interplane coupling Jout is four orders of magnitude weaker than the intraplane interactions, confirming the highly two-dimensional magnetic behavior of this compound.
 The sizes of the energy gaps are used to extract the magnetic anisotropies and reveal substantial easy-plane anisotropy and a very weak in-plane easy-axis anisotropy.
 Together these results reveal that BaNi2V2O8 is a candidate compound for the investigation of vortex excitations and Berezinsky-Kosterliz-Thouless phenomenon.

 ES Klyushina, B Lake, ATMN Islam, JT Park, A Schneidewind, T Guidi, EA Goremychkin, B Klemke, M Månsson Phys.
 Rev. B 96, 214428 (2017)